Mount Pritchard Mounties

 The Mounties Rugby League Football Club (sponsored by Mounties Group) is an Australian rugby league football club based in Mount Pritchard, New South Wales formed in 1927.
 They currently play in the Ron Massey Cup and Sydney Shield.

 Recent Seasons

 2015

 In 2015, Mounties defeated the Asquith Magpies to win the Ron Massey Cup 30–14.

 2016

-Mounties achieved a rare feet in 2016 by having all 3 grades NSW Cup, Ron Massey Cup and the Sydney Shield finish first in the regular season and win the minor premiership.
+Mounties achieved a rare feat in 2016 by having all 3 grades NSW Cup, Ron Massey Cup and the Sydney Shield finish first in the regular season and win the minor premiership.
 Not since 1985 had a club finished top of all 3 grades to claim the minor premiership in the same year.
 The last team to do so before this was the St. George Dragons.
 Mounties also finished the season with all 3 grades making the grand final.
 The Sydney shield side was defeated by East Campbelltown Eagles, the Ron Massey Cup side won against St Mary's Saints and Illawarra Cutters defeated Mounties in the NSW Cup grand final.